SampleEnvironment/SECoP/protocol/issues/081 dynamic descriptive data.rst

 .............

-The use case of the power supply showed that there is a nice way to avoid chaning units, namely creating seperate modules per physical unit, and then instead of changing the unit of one central module activate the module with the used unit and deactivate the others.
+The use case of the power supply showed that there is a nice way to avoid chaning units, namely creating separate modules per physical unit, and then instead of changing the unit of one central module activate the module with the used unit and deactivate the others.